Rogdham/pyzstd/README.rst

 The interface is similar to Python's bz2/lzma module.

-* Binds zstd v1.4.5 source code
+* Zstd v1.4.5 source code
 * Due to the use of `Argument Clinic <https://docs.python.org/3/howto/clinic.html>`_, only supports Python 3.7+

-Quick links
+Links
 -----------

 Documentation: https://pyzstd.readthedocs.io/en/latest/